wellingtoncunha/hadoop/stand_up_a_hadoop_cluster_on_aws.md

 ## Provisioning an EC2 image with Hadoop and JAVA

-To make it easy for configuring our cluster, we are going to provision an EC2 instance, install JAVA, Hadoop and some other commom components for any node and then generate an image that we can use in the future to provision machines like that.
+To make it easy for configuring our cluster, we are going to provision an EC2 instance, install JAVA, Hadoop and some other common components for any node and then generate an image that we can use in the future to provision machines like that.

 1. First, we need to create an EC2 instance.
 If you are not familiar with that, please, check [How-to provision an EC2 instance](provision_ec2_server.md)

-2. Once the server is available, we are going now to connect (SSH) to it:<p\>
+2. Once the server is available, we are going now to connect (SSH) to it:

     ```bash
     ssh -i ~/Downloads/hadoop.pem ubuntu@<Public IPv4 address>
     ```

+    **Note**: I'm using a Mac, on Windows machines you will need an application like [Putty](www.putty.org).
+This is the only step that is different.
+The next ones, once you are connected into the EC2 Linux Instance (using Putty, or any other application), are exactly the same.

-3. Then, inside the server, we first update apt and install nano (yes, I like it way more than vim):<p\>
+3. Once inside the EC2 Instance, we first update apt and install nano (yes, I like it way more than vim):

     ```bash
     sudo apt-get update && sudo apt-get dist-upgrade -y && sudo apt install nano -y
     ```

-4. Now, we are going to install JAVA (version 8 is the one that is working with this version of Hadoop, so, "if it is working don't touch it!"):<p\>
+4. Now, we are going to install JAVA (version 8 is the one that is working with this version of Hadoop and as the old saying goes: "if it is working don't touch it!"):

     ```bash
     sudo apt-get install openjdk-8-jdk -y
     ```

 5. We are going now to download Hadoop version 2.8 (again, it is working).
-This may take a while:<p\>
+This may take a while:

     ```bash
     wget https://archive.apache.org/dist/hadoop/core/hadoop-2.8.1/hadoop-2.8.1.tar.gz -P ~/Downloads
     ```

-6. Extract Hadoop to the folder where you want to have its installation:<p\>
+6. Extract Hadoop to the folder where you want to have its installation:

     ```bash
     sudo tar zxvf ~/Downloads/hadoop-2.8.1.tar.gz -C /usr/local
     ```

-7. Just to make things neat, let's remove the tar file and rename the folder by removing the version of it:<p\>
+7. Just to make things neat, let's remove the tar file and rename the folder by removing the version of it:

     ```bash
     # Remove installation file